PRM-016: Surplus Property Disposal

 - General surplus property may be sold, disposed of, donated or transferred through the appropriate Procedure.

 Radioactive or hazardous materials, Equipment Trust Fund assets, University capital equipment (fixed assets), small office equipment, reusable office supplies, electronic devices, and electronic media must be given special consideration and disposed of as outlined in the Procedures.

 Surplus property should only be sold or discarded using published University Surplus Property Procedures.

 Departments must certify that surplus property purchased with sponsored program funds are allowed to be disposed of through the University Surplus Property Procedures per the terms of the sponsored program agreement.

 Property that has been abandoned must be held by the departments for 120 days to allow for owners to claim it.
 After 120 days, abandoned property may be removed from the University using the University Surplus Property Procedures.

-- Donor Gifts (see policy EXT-006, Solicitation and Acceptance of Gifts of Real Property, Life Insurance, Personal Property, and Fine Arts);
+- Donor Gifts (see policy EXT-006: Solicitation and Acceptance of Gifts of Real Property, Life Insurance, Tangible Personal Property (Including Fine Art), and Intangible Personal Property);

 - Hazardous waste and materials (see Office of Environmental Health and Safety website); and

 - Transfer of general surplus property non-IT related equipment to another institution (see the procedures listed in the Faculty Departure Checklist and the Staff Off-Boarding Checklist).